quicwg/ops-drafts/draft-ietf-quic-manageability.md

 connection may also send data packets in 0-RTT Protected packets directly after the Initial packet containing the TLS Client Hello.
 Since these packets may be reordered in the network, note that 0-RTT Protected data packets may be seen before the Initial packet.

-Note that only clients send Initial packets, so the sides of a connection can be distinguished by QUIC packet type in the handshake.
+Note that clients send Initial packets before servers do, servers send Handshake packets before  clients do, and only clients send Initial packets with tokens, so the sides of a connection can be generally be confirmed by an on-path observer.
+An attempted connection after Retry can be detected by correlating the token on the Retry with the token on the subsequent Initial packet.

 ## Application Identification {#sec-server}